-Among replacement parts on a guitar, after the strings, a bone saddle will have the most notable effect on a guitar’s tone.
-So, what are bone saddles?
+Among replacement parts on a guitar, after the strings, a saddle will have the most notable effect on acoustic guitar tone.
+So, what exactly are bone saddles?
 The saddle is the strip of hard material set into the bridge that lifts the strings to the desired height.
-The saddle plays a key role in the production of tone because it transfers the string vibrations into the bridge, which then flows to the guitar top.
+The saddle plays a key role in tone because it transfers string vibrations to the bridge, which then flows to the guitar top.
 Luthiers traditionally used bone, which is now almost always used on higher-end guitars.
 Bone saddles typically come from cow (bovine) bone, although luthiers sometimes use bone from other animals.

 Benefits of Bone Saddles